What is a bond? This guide explains how bonds work, their types, and why they're a key part of investment portfolios. Learn with Vanguard.

 U.S. Treasuries

-These are considered the safest possible bond investments.
+U.S. Treasuries are considered the safest possible bond investments.

-• Treasury bills have maturities of 1 year or less.
+• Treasury bills have maturities of one year or less.
 Unlike most other bonds, these securities don't pay interest.
 Instead, they're issued at a "discount"—you pay less than face value when you buy it but get the full face value back when the bond reaches its maturity date.

 • Treasury notes have maturities between 2 years and 10 years.